jrpool/learning-os-software/README.md

 ## Overview

-Looking for the back-story on the software at Learners Guild?

-Looking for best practices, policies, or global requirements for the software?

-Want to learn more about our process?

-You're in the right place.
+This is the central repository for software development at Learners Guild.
+It gives the back-story on the best practices and global requirements for all of our software, and also provides a "jumping off point" to other repositories that comprise our software suite.
+Since we manage our development flow with [ZenHub][ZenHub], we can also see the consolidated Kanban board here.

 ## Living Document